 Business processes and workflows

 Unfortunately, there is no universal definition for the terms like process, workflow, trigger, automation, or action.
-Take extra care when using these words in your CRM requirements specification.
+Take extra care when using these words in your requirements specification.

 Definitions for these terms differ between software vendors.
-Definitions also differ between proposal writers even when they are proposing the same CRM software.
+Definitions also differ between proposal writers even when they are proposing the same software.
 Specify your definitions carefully.
 Ask providers to clarify theirs.

-Here’s an example of a very common requirement for alerts and notifications.
+Here's an example of a very common requirement for alerts or notifications.
 Alerts and notifications interrupt my work like a child tugging on my arm.
 Consider very carefully the situations when a user might appreciate being interrupted.
-I’ve never met a CRM user who wanted to receive more pop-ups or system-generated email messages.
+I've never met a user who wanted to receive more pop-ups or system-generated email messages.